Jeff-Russ/next-markdown-journal/README.md

 * Then in File > Document Properties open the drop-down for "Resize page to content..." and hit the "Resize page to drawing or selection."
 * Then in Path > Trace Bitmap, click on "Multiple scans."
 We'll do this by Colors and there should be 3 scans if you have two colors + bg or 2 scans if you have one color + background.
 I found (for two colors) that de-selecting "Remove Background" worked best.
 I had "Smooth" but not "Stack" both selected.
 Setting "Speckles" all the way to 5.00 make tweaking the nodes easier later.
 For "Speckles" I selected 400 and for "Smooth Corners" I selected 1.12 but your results may vary.
 * Select the entire image and hit "Apply."
 Now you can choose the "Edit Paths by Node" tool and tweak them.

+### Adding & Removing Authors

+Each `/data/authors/*.md` adds a new author.
+The filename, without extension, is the author slug which is referenced in a few places:

+* The `defaultAuthorSlug` property the `data/siteMetadata.js` object is the author slug for the default author, that is... the author associated with any post that does not specify the `author` in its frontmatter.
+* `/about` Pages:
+  * The default author's information set in `/data/authors/<defaultAuthorSlug>.md` is displayed at the `/about` page as well as  `/about/<defaultAuthorSlug>` page.
+  * Additional author information from the other authors set in `/data/authors/<authorSlug>.md` are displayed in the  `/about/<authorSlug>` pages.
+* The `/projects` page  is currently populated by the contents of `/data/projectsData.js`.
+TODO: this will soon be moved to `data/projects/<defaultAuthorSlug>.md` where:
+  * The default author's project set  in `/data/project/<defaultAuthorSlug>.md` is displayed at the `/projects` page as well as  `/projects/<defaultAuthorSlug>` page.
+  * Additional author information from the other authors set in `/data/projects/<authorSlug>.md` are displayed in the  `/projects/<authorSlug>` pages.

 ### Authoring Content